rhr/ivy/doc/source/using.rst

 Navigating
 ----------

-A node in Ivy is a container.
+A node in ``ivy`` is a container.
 It recursively contains its descendants, as well as itself.
 You can navigate a tree using the Python idioms that you are used to using.